Colossus is a computer program that values traffic collision claims for at least half of the insurance claims in the United States.

-By using Colossus, insurance companies will try to decrease the value of your claim, and will not take into consideration the X-factors: stress, pain, inconvenience, loss of enjoyment of life, loss of consortium (relationship), inability to participate in the things that you enjoy most, or any number of other things that a juries and even judges will consider.
+By using this system, insurance companies will try to decrease the value of your claim, and will not take into consideration in its evaluation the X-factors: stress, pain, inconvenience, loss of enjoyment of life, loss of consortium (relationship), inability to participate in the things that you enjoy most, or any number of other things that a juries and even judges will consider.

 But more likely, the opposite occurs.
-There is no computer value that can ascertain the pain and suffering, how an injury really impacted a person's life.
-Accordingly, your accident attorney must adequately articulate why your case is different or be prepared to file suit and begin battle with the insurance company.
-Judges and juries listen to and consider many of the factors that Colossus ignores because it does not understand them.
+There is no calculator that can value the pain and suffering, how an injury really impacted a person's life.
+Accordingly, your counsel must adequately articulate why your case is different or be prepared to file suit and begin the real battle.
+Judges and juries listen to and consider many of the factors that this formula ignores because it does not understand them.
 Maryland juries make distinctions based upon whether or not they think the plaintiff is an honest good person who has suffered as a result of their injuries.
-Colossus barely distinguishes between a heroin addict and nun.
+Tragically, this program barely distinguishes between a heroin addict and nun.
 Juries definitely get the difference.
+Mathematical calculators don't.

-In fact, Maryland juries are really the antithesis of Colossus.
-A jury in, for example, in downtown Baltimore, might not award damages for a L4/L5 lumbar (back) herniated disc.
+In fact, Maryland juries are really the antithesis of these data driven programs.
+A jury might not award damages for a L4/L5 lumbar (back) herniated disc.
 The medical terminology and the treating doctor's explanation of the injury might not resonate with them.
 But that jury comprised of human beings will award money damages because the injury victim's back hurts so much that she cannot hold her 18 month-old daughter without pain.
-No rules-based computer program is every going to understand that.
+No rules-based computer program can computer that loss human suffering.

 Making Colossus Even Worse: Insurance Companies

-Do You Need Help Fighting Your Colossus Offer
+Do You Need Help Fighting for the Money You Deserve

-If you are an injury victim or another lawyer fighting an insurance company spitting out a ridiculous Colossus offer, we may be able to help you.
-Call our lawyers at 800-553-8082 or get more information about your claim for free without any cost of obligation.
+If you are an injury victim or another lawyer fighting an adjuster spitting out a ridiculous offer from the computer, we will fight for you with zeal if we take your case.
+Call us 800-553-8082 or get more information about your claim for free without any cost of obligation.

 Learn More About Dealing with Colossus and Allstate

-- Sample Interrogatories from Allstate (car accident interrogatories from Allstate in a lawsuit) [Learn More Here]
+- Sample Interrogatories from Allstate [Get Them Here]

 Lawsuits Against Allstate

-- Need a lawyer for a serious injury case?
+Need a lawyer for a serious case?
 Are you a lawyer that needs some help?
 Call 800-553-8082 or get a free evaluation of your case on-line here.